 Australia's commercial profile in the UAE is significant, with UAE-based Australian companies numbering over 360 and increasing.
 Australian companies, institutions and capabilities are working in a range of industries, including steel trading, building, construction and financial services, banking services, materials and equipment, agricultural supplies and services, industrial minerals, dairy products, marine manufacturing, education and training services, sports and recreation, health services, livestock, oil field supplies, courier and freight services.
 Many companies use Dubai as a regional base, in view of its transport, financial and communications infrastructure.
 UAE entities hold significant investments in Australia, including in the agribusiness, tourism, health and aged care and resources sectors.

 In 2014, UAE investment in Australia was estimated at $26 billion and Australia’s investment in the UAE was $2.4 billion, according to ABS data.
 The Abu Dhabi Investment Authority (ADIA), the world’s second largest sovereign wealth fund, became Australia’s largest hotel owner in late 2013, acquiring 31 Accor-branded hotels.
-It has also invested in ports and the Queensland Motorway project.
+It has also invested in ports, the TransGrid electricity network and the Queensland Motorway project.
 Other UAE sovereign wealth funds also have assets and are examining other investment opportunities in Australia.

 Recent high-level visits